abhishekarya1/Hash-Define-myNotes/content/dsa/bit/applications.md

 **Forming two buckets trick**:
 - Find duplicate and missing elements in an array [[link](https://takeuforward.org/data-structure/find-the-repeating-and-missing-numbers/)]
 - Find two elements occuring odd numnber of times [[link](https://takeuforward.org/data-structure/two-odd-occurring/)]

+### TC of Bitwise Algorithms
+Everything we do on a binary representation of a number is `log n` time, since a number's binary representation can contain atmost `n` bits.